insanj/Pebbletooth/README.md

 Pebbletooth
 =======================

 Make the Bluetooth symbol relevant again.
+Thanks to Haifisch for the Pebble icon.
 Available for free from BigBoss.

 ---------------------------------------
 	Simplified BSD License